PW Data Systems v2.3x © 2005 -

 Multiple indices, one colour

-Several indices in the same colour at one node mean the jumps lead to more than one sequence within that target domain.
+Several indices in the same colour at one node mean the jumps lead to more than one sequence within that target function.

 The constant